rkulla/pydiction/README.md

     def __init__(
     def __iter__(

-As of Pydiction 1.2, there's support for completing modules that were imported via "from module import submodule".
-For example, you could do:
+You can complete modules that were imported via `from module import submodule`.
+For example:

     from xml.parsers import expat
     expat.P<Tab>

-which expands to:
+expands to:

     expat.ParserCreate(

-Python's newer "import module as X" syntax isn't supported by default, since it would be impossible for Pydiction to know what you'll alias a module to.
+Python's newer `import module as X` syntax isn't supported by default, since it would be impossible for Pydiction to know what you'll alias a module to.
 However, you can either add the alias to complete-dict or just use pythoncomplete.vim's Omnicompletition by typing `<C-X><C-O>`.
 You can also use the omni-completion to complete other things that aren't in the complete-dict dictionary, such as variables:

     i = 3
     i.b<Ctrl-x><Ctrl-o>   # expands to: i.bit_length(